✨ Welcome to Join Framework#

-Join is a modular C++ network runtime framework for Linux, designed for low-latency, high-throughput, and system-level networking.
+Join is a modular C++ network runtime framework for Linux, designed for optimized throughput and latency in system-level networking.

 It provides a set of composable libraries covering networking primitives, concurrency, serialization, cryptography, and Linux network fabric management.